Herr-01001000/exercise-waf-template/src/documentation/introduction.rst

 Introduction
 ************

+This is our model about the relationship between the runtimes of update step of kalman filter and the number of observations.
+We built the model on the Waf template from Professor Hans-Martin von Gaudecker.

 Documentation on the rationale, Waf, and more background is at http://hmgaudecker.github.io/econ-project-templates/

 The Python version of the template uses a modified version of Stachurski's and Sargent's code accompanying their Online Course :cite:`StachurskiSargent13` for Schelling's (1969, :cite:`Schelling69`) segregation model as the running exmaple.